Lo0ofah/logs-analysis-project/readme.md

 # Logs Analysis Project
 Logs Analysis is a project for udacity Full stack Nanodegree course
-It is about building a report tool from a large database by summarizing the data.
+It is about building a report tool from a large database by summarizing the data The database is a PostgreSQL database for a fictional news website.

 ## Technologies used
 * Python